youcisla/Sentinel/README.md

 ## 1. The Executive Summary

-Currently, our team holds a combined **57 years of specialized experience**.
+Currently, our team holds a combined **X years of specialized experience**.
 This is our most valuable asset, yet it is currently **analog and siloed**.
 When a senior team member is in a meeting, we benefit; when they are absent or leave the company, that "intuition" is lost.

 Project **Sentinel** is a proposal to build a **Team Intuition Engine**.
 Unlike a traditional database or "Wiki" (which are reactive and often ignored), Sentinel is a proactive system that uses AI agents to simulate the collective "gut feelings" and historical lessons of our entire team to vet new projects and prevent costly repeats of past mistakes.